top of page

 How to Get Work-for-Hire or IP Writing Gigs:

-• Build a strong portfolio and showcase your writing samples.
+• Build a Strong Portfolio: Showcase your writing samples.

-• Connect with editors who develop IP projects.
+• Connect with Editors: Network with those who develop IP projects.

-• Look at job postings from educational publishers, media companies, or literary agencies that hire IP writers.
+• Check Job Postings: Look for opportunities from educational publishers, media companies, or literary agencies hiring IP writers.

 Diversifying your income streams ensures you’re not just relying on book sales.
 Whether it’s speaking, freelance writing, selling subrights, or creating merch, there are so many ways to monetize your skills.